-Alright, it’s 2015 and I thought it would be a good time to highlight the most viewed books of 2014.
-I started this blog on June 1, 2013, so it’s been great to get a full year done this time.
-So far, I’ve featured 579 books, ranging in topic, audience and the year when they were published.
+With all the festivities of 2015 done, I thought it would be a good time to highlight the most viewed books of last year.
+I started this blog on June 1, 2013, so it’s been great to get another full year done this time.
+So far, I’ve featured 944 books, ranging in topic, audience and the year when they were published.

 - How Dogs Love Us: A Neuroscientist and His Adopted Dog Decode the Canine Brain

 - Meet Your Happy Chemicals: Dopamine, Endorphin, Oxytocin, Serotonin

 - Our Final Invention: Artificial Intelligence and the End of the Human Era

 - The Chimp and the River: How AIDS Emerged from an African Forest

 - The Story of Earth: The First 4.5 Billion Years, from Stardust to Living Planet

 - Fahrenheit 451

 - What Is the World Made Of?
 All About Solids, Liquids, and Gases

 - The Three-Body Problem (Remembrance of Earth’s Past)